-Specialty certification for the medical practice of pathology and its subspecialties in the United States is the responsibility of The American Board of Pathology (ABP).
-Complete information regarding ABP certification is available in the Booklet of Information found at the website.
+Specialty certification for the medical practice of pathology and its subspecialties in the United States is the responsibility of The American Board of Pathology (ABPath).
+Complete information regarding ABPath certification is available in the Booklet of Information found at the website.

-The mission of the ABP, as a member of the American Board of Medical Specialties, is to promote the field of pathology and the continuing competency of practicing pathologists.
+The mission of the ABPath, as a member of the American Board of Medical Specialties, is to promote the field of pathology and the continuing competency of practicing pathologists.

-The ABP accomplishes its mission through these principal activities:
+The ABPath accomplishes its mission through these principal activities:

-- Establishing certification and maintenance of certification standards.
+- Establishing certification and Continuing Certification (CC) standards.

 - Assessing the qualifications of those seeking to obtain voluntary certification in the specialty of pathology.